BunmiFash/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script lists details if a file in long format
+This script sets permission mode